Design and content by 4-Tech-Engineering © 2021

 (3) Now re-install the service: before klicking the Install service button enter

-the Account name and Password of a registered Windows user, who owns all necessary
+the Account name and Password of local Windows user, who owns all necessary

 privileges to use the designated printer and to modify its driver settings.
 You may double-check the privileges on the printer properties side (Windows).